Biden Isn’t a Lost Cause for the Left

 The Biden transition team has bucked progressive suggestions in many other picks.
 But in this case, it appears, progressive energies were well directed.

-Haaland, however, has been critical of endless fossil fuel expansion since she first ran for Congress, and was one of the first Congressional co-sponsors of the Green New Deal resolution introduced by Alexandria Ocasio-Cortez.
-(She still, to note, faces what’s likely to be a brutal confirmation process should Republicans retain control of the Senate in Georgia’s run-off elections early next year.)
-Interior Secretaries have also had a traditionally tense relationships with tribal nations.
+Haaland, however, has been critical of endless fossil fuel expansion since she first ran for Congress, and was one of the first congressional co-sponsors of the Green New Deal resolution introduced by Alexandria Ocasio-Cortez.
+(She still, to note, faces what’s likely to be a brutal confirmation process should Republicans retain control of the Senate in Georgia’s runoff elections early next year.)
+Interior secretaries have also traditionally had tense relationships with tribal nations.
 As NDN Collective President and CEO Nick Tilsen wrote in a statement about today’s news, “Haaland’s appointment gives us a voice in a Department that has long been responsible for our exploitation.”

 Haaland’s selection comes weeks into a largely uninspiring month of transition news.
-Though it’s a far cry from Obama’s transition-period embrace of longtime deficit hawks and Wall Street faithfuls, it’d be hard to argue that Biden’s is a broadly progressive cabinet.
-His foreign policy team is flanked by people that have cashed checks from defense contractors and egged on conflicts abroad.
-Tom Vilsack—the former Agriculture Secretary Biden picked to take his old job, after years as a lobbyist for Big Ag—won out over Marcia Fudge, to whom Biden bizarrely handed the Department of Housing and Urban Development.
-South Bend, Indiana Mayor Pete Buttigieg wasn’t any progressive’s first choice to head the Department of Interior.
+Though it’s a far cry from Obama’s transition-period embrace of longtime deficit hawks and Wall Street faithfuls, it’d be hard to argue that Biden’s is a broadly progressive Cabinet.
+His foreign policy team is flanked by people who have cashed checks from defense contractors and egged on conflicts abroad.
+Tom Vilsack—the former agriculture secretary Biden picked to take his old job, after years as a lobbyist for Big Ag—won out over Marcia Fudge, to whom Biden bizarrely handed the Department of Housing and Urban Development.
+South Bend, Indiana, Mayor Pete Buttigieg wasn’t any progressive’s first choice to head the Department of Transportation.
 Blackrock executives will take top spots, too.

 In the past months, the American left has faced criticism from the center over being too critical of the incoming administration.
 The message that seems to be emerging from this week, however, is that lots of organized people loudly and consistently pushing for what they want froma Democratic administration can yield results, if not always the ones said people might hope for.
 Haaland—judging from reactions to the news today—seems to be the first appointment climate progressives are unambiguously excited about.
 The fact that she was selected at all seems to be an endorsement for the Democratic Party’s progressive wing to continue holding the Biden team’s feet to the fire as the world warms.